ajam/pulp/README.md

 This command tells it to use Nib and watch the folder `css`.

 One improvement would be to not have to make these changes twice (once in `config.js` and once in `styles.styl`).
 The solution is to create a larger build process, which has its own issues.
+Since these values should work for most people, however, hopefully you wont' have to change it so much.

 ### LICENSE